michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0150.md

 - adj: quietly and steadily persevering especially in detail or exactness
 - adj: characterized by care and perseverance in carrying out tasks
 ### Family
-diligent: diligence, diligenter, diligently+;diligence: diligences
+- diligent: diligence, diligenter, diligently+
+- diligence: diligences
 ### Examples
 - “To me, democracy works best when people are diligent at avoiding even an appearance of interest conflict.”
 - “It also demands a diligent and exhaustive investigation.”